fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 >
 > > ## Solution
 > > 1.
 Since our case of interest is US adults and our data is a sample from the US population, our model generalises to the case of interest and we are not violating this aspect of the validity assumption.
 > > 2.
-Since the relationshop between age and BMI might differ between individuals in the US and South-America, we may not be able to generalise our results in this way.
+Since the relationship between age and BMI might differ between individuals in the US and South-America, we may not be able to generalise our results in this way.
 Our model may violate the representativeness assumption if we try to generalise to individuals in South-America.
 > {: .solution}
 {: .challenge}